ethanwong888/ScheduleBuddy/README.md

 # ScheduleBuddy
-This is an website designed to make schedule planning at UCLA easier.
+This is a website designed to make schedule planning at UCLA easier.